-- Some courses have more CREDIT than others. - Some courses are REQUIRED A student must take and pass them. - Some courses are ELECTIVE A student may choose to take them. - Every freshman, sophomore and junior must take seven (7) courses per semester. - Every freshman, sophomore and junior are required to be enrolled in all four (4) core classes. - The MINIMUM LOAD for seniors is six (6) courses per semester.
-Seniors will be encouraged to to take math and English every year.
+- Some courses have more CREDIT than others. - Some courses are REQUIRED A student must take and pass them. - Some courses are ELECTIVE A student may choose to take them. - Every freshman, sophomore, and junior is required to be enrolled in all four (4) core classes. - The MINIMUM LOAD for seniors is five (5) courses per semester if you are on track for graduation.
+Seniors will be encouraged to take math and English every year.
+The MINIMUM LOAD for freshmen, sophomores and juniors is six (6) courses per semester if you are on track for graduation.